Arnold H. Sims | Riverhead News Review

 He was born May 2, 1923, to Louise Rose and John Sims in Lynn, Mass.

-Mr. Sims graduated from high school and was employed as a service manager in the automotive industry for Wells Pontiac Cadillac and Peter Glenan Buick Cadillac in Southampton.
+Mr. Sims graduated from high school and was employed as a service manager in the automotive industry for Wells Pontiac-Cadillac and Peter Glennon Buick-Cadillac in Southampton.

 He was predeceased his wife, Ann, and his daughter Jean LePage.
 He is survived by his children Daniel (Dorothy), Ronald (Pamela), Dorre (Harry) Miles, Linda (Robert) Taplin and Jo-Ann (Thomas) Perry; his significant other, Jean Guydish; 13 grandchildren; and 14 great-grandchildren.

-Visitors will be received Sunday, Nov.
-17, from 3 to 7 p.m. at Tuthill- Mangano Funeral Home in Riverhead.
-Mass will be the following day at St. John the Evangelist R.C.
-Church at 9:30 a.m., followed by burial at St. John’s Cemetery.
+Visitors were received Nov.
+17 at Tuthill-Mangano Funeral Home in Riverhead.
+A funeral Mass took place the following day at St. John the Evangelist R.C.
+Church followed by burial at St. John’s Cemetery.